JustFixNYC/nycdb-k8s-loader/README.md

 works, and once the PR is merged into `master`, Docker Hub will re-publish a new container image that uses the latest version of NYC-DB.

+## Updating Who Owns What data

+This repository also contains `wowutil.py`, a tool for creating and updating the NYCDB-derived tables and functions required by [Who Owns What][] (WoW).

+Currently, the tool creates WoW's tables and functions under a Postgres schema called `wow`.
+It's the responsibility of the database administrator to set the [Postgres schema search path][] to `wow, public` for WoW's functions to work properly.

+Unlike the NYCDB datasets, at the time of this writing, there are no tools to automate the *scheduling* of WoW data updates.

+It is also your responsibility to ensure that the NYCDB dependencies of the WoW data are already in the database at the time that `wowutil.py` is used to generate the WoW tables and functions.

+The specific version of WoW used by `wowutil.py` is specified by the `WOW_REV` argument in the `Dockerfile`.

 [Cron Jobs]: https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/
 [NYC-DB]: https://github.com/aepyornis/nyc-db
 [Kubernetes Jobs]: https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/